 Dolgon is the founding director of the CTL's Office of Community-Based Learning.
 He comes to Stonehill after serving 10 years as professor and chair of Worcester State College's Sociology department as well as the director of its Center for Service Learning and Civic Engagement.
 An accomplished singer, Dolgon performs "singing lectures" on the role of folksongs in labor organizing and other social movements.

-An expert in several areas of sociology and service learning, Dolgon is the author of 3 books, including the forthcoming Living Sociology: Social Problems, Service Learning, and Civic Engagement.
+An expert in several areas of sociology and service learning, Dolgon is the author of five books, including the forthcoming Cambridge University Handbook of Service Learning and Community Engagement and Kill it to Save It: How American Common Sense is Killing Us.
 He has also written numerous articles and book reviews which have appeared in anthologies, journals, and magazines.